PieterHeijman/PieterHeijman.github.io/_posts/2021-04-14-centering-content-vertically.md

 Regardless of the height of our wrapper, the flex `align-items` will make sure our child is nicely centered.

-This solution has the some of the same problems as the previous solution.
+This solution has some of the same problems as the previous solution.
 But flexbox can handle multiple children and offers a lot of options to tweak any other issue you may run into.

 ## **Just for the record: using line-height and floating divs**

-This in no way should be your go-to, however for completeness it is possible in some situations to use line-height to center content vertically.
+This in no way should be your go-to, however, for completeness, it is possible in some situations to use line-height to center content vertically.
 Mostly, this works in elements where you have just a single line of text (like buttons).
 In the situations where you could use line-height, however, the flexbox and position absolute solutions will also work.

 There's also an older solution that sometimes pops up in the wild using a floating `div` to push content halfway down a parent.
 But this solution has more than a few problems.
 For one it is not very precise.
 Chances are, your child element is aligned close to the center.
 Rather than perfectly centered.
 It also has comparatively much overhead.
 It needs an extra empty element whose function is purely to align the other elements, and there's a bunch of extra CSS code needed to make this work.